department-of-veterans-affairs/va.gov-team/products/find-a-representative/readme.md

+# Accredited Representation Management

-# Find a Representative
+_Formerlly known as Find a Representative (FAR)_

-The Find a Representative (FAR) product is being revisited in 2023 with the goal of migrating the Veteran experience around finding a representative from the legacy eBenefits platform, to VA.gov.
+This product is being revisited in 2023 with the goal of migrating the Veteran experience around finding a representative from the legacy eBenefits platform, to VA.gov.

-The FAR team is part of the OCTO Benefit Tools Crew.
+The Accredited Representation Management team is part of the Accredited Reps Crew in the OCTO Benefits Portfolio.

 ## Product Development